 What Museums Should I Visit?

 It depends upon your personal preference and transportation.
-The top choices in downtown San Francisco are SFMOMA and Asian Art Museum near City Hall.
-Also not far from City Hall is the temporary exhibition, Immersive Van Gogh San Francisco.
-Two other world class museums are the de Young in Golden Gate Park and Legion of Honor.
+The top choices in downtown San Francisco are SFMOMA and the Asian Art Museum near City Hall.
+Also not far from City Hall is the temporary exhibition Immersive Van Gogh San Francisco.
+Two other world-class museums are the de Young in Golden Gate Park and the Legion of Honor.
 However, these museums are several miles away from the heart of downtown.
-Additional choices may include the Contemporary Jewish Museum and the Walt Disney Family Museum.
+Additional choices during your visit may include the Contemporary Jewish Museum and the Walt Disney Family Museum.

 What Are The Best Family Friendly Attractions?

-Many family friendly attractions are at Fisherman’s Wharf and Pier 39.
+Many family-friendly attractions are at Fisherman’s Wharf and Pier 39.
 At the Wharf, Madame Tussaud’s Wax Museum and Ripley’s Believe It Or Not are among the most talked about.
-But due to COVID-19, you should check times and days these attractions are open.
-Pier 39 has additional attractions like Aquarium of the Bay, Magowan’s Mirror Maze and San Francisco Carousel.
-Not far from the Wharf is Ghirardelli Square, featuring its popular Ghirardelli chocolate store.
-Don’t forget to see the entertaining seal lions at Fisherman’s Wharf for photo ops!
+However, due to COVID-19, you should check the times and days these attractions are open.
+Pier 39 has additional attractions like the Aquarium of the Bay, Magowan’s Mirror Maze, and the San Francisco Carousel.
+Ghirardelli Square is not far from the Wharf, featuring its popular Ghirardelli chocolate store.
+Don’t forget to visit the entertaining seal lions at Fisherman’s Wharf for photo ops!

 Is There A Fee To Walk Across The Golden Gate Bridge?

 No, there is no charge for pedestrians and cyclists to cross one of the world’s most photographed bridges.
-However, it can be extremely windy so you should dress appropriately.
+However, it can be highly windy, so you should dress appropriately.
 Even if you don’t walk across the bridge, you should plan on bringing a jacket or two.
 Limited parking is available at Golden Gate Bridge visitor areas.
-On weekends, you should strongly consider taking public transportation or ride share.
+On weekends, you should strongly consider taking public transportation or ride-sharing.
 Motorists who wish to cross the bridge in the northbound direction do not have to pay a fee.
-However motorists in the southbound direction pay a fee of $8.70.
+However, motorists in the southbound direction pay a cost of $8.70.

 Other Places To See The Golden Gate Bridge

-Other excellent Golden Gate Bridge spots to visit are Crissy Field, Fort Point, Baker Beach and Land’s End.
+Other excellent Golden Gate Bridge spots are Crissy Field, Fort Point, Baker Beach, and Land’s End.
 There are also sweeping views of the bridge onboard a ferry boat to Angel Island or Alcatraz.
-Across the Golden Gate Bridge are more breathtaking views, from the Marin Highlands and Fort Baker.
+Across the Golden Gate Bridge are more breathtaking views from the Marin Highlands and Fort Baker.

 Related: InterContinental San Francisco